rvaughan/coronavirus-data/README.md

 This repository contains all of the data that I can find about Coronavirus numbers from around the globe.

+The repository is completely automated via [GitHub Actions](https://github.com/features/actions) as a bit of an experiment, largely inspired by [Simon Williams](https://github.com/simonw/coronavirus-data-gov-archive) repository.

 ## Google Mobility Data
 ![Status](https://github.com/rvaughan/coronavirus-data/workflows/Fetch%20latest%20Google%20Mobility%20data/badge.svg)